deepanshu24t/BackendAssignment/README.md

+To install all dependencies in the project first run the command - npm install

-To run the project please run the command -  node index.js
+Then To run the project please run the command - npm run dev or nodeindex.js

 1) To get the  details of all users